EngineMachiner/My-Notes/README.md

 1. Pick the branch in the repository for the gamemode you like.
 2. Fork / Download it.
-3. Copy it into your game's noteskins gamemode folder.
+3. Copy the noteskins / judgements to the right game folder.

 ## Credits